2021 Porsche Carrera Cup France

 The 2021 Porsche Carrera Cup France was the 35th season of the Porsche Carrera Cup France.
-The season will begin at Magny-Cours on 7 May and end at Portimao on 24 October.
+The season began at Magny-Cours on 7 May and ended at Portimao on 24 October.
 Races were held in France, Belgium, Italy, Spain and Portugal.
-This will be the first season that the new Porsche 911 GT3 Cup (Type 992) will be used by all competitors.
+This was the first season that the new Porsche 911 GT3 Cup (Type 992) was used by all competitors.